brevzin/cpp_proposals/2036_lambda_scope/lambda-scope.md

 I'm wary of such a change because I'm very wary of touching anything related to ODR.
 Especially because in an example like this, we could easily make `value` not odr-used here (either by making `value` `static` or by changing `read` to not take by reference).

+## Feature-test macro

+The change this paper suggests doesn't merit a feature test macro.
+If you had to support both the old and new versions, you would just directly write the code the old way that would get you the behavior you wanted with the new way.
+Writing two different *trailing-return-type*s or *noexcept-specifier*s doesn't seem like it would provide any value - just write the one that always works.

+## Implementation Experience

+None, but the behavior changes suggested here don't require any kind of parsing heroics.
+We still have everything we need to know at the time that we're parsing the *trailing-return-type*, it's just that there's a new scope that is looked in first.
+No implementors have reported any concerns.

 # Wording

 This wording is based on the working draft after Davis Herring's opus [@P1787R6] was merged (i.e. [@N4878]).